bmcmahen/cast/Readme.md

 ### .justify()

 Calculates the grid positions without left and right wrapper padding.
 Grid item width and height, and boxes per row are constant.
+If `.draw()` has been called, `.justify()` will automatically rerender your views.

 ### .center()

 Calculates the grid with padding on the left and right of the wrapper.
 Grid item width and height, and boxes per row are constant.
+If `.draw()` has been called, `.center()` will automatically rerender your views.

 ### .dynamic()

 Calculates the grid by keeping a constant padding width and height, but implements a dynamic grid item width and height, and boxes per row.
 You must set `minWidth`, `maxWidth`, and `ratio` options.
 For square grid items, use a ratio of 1.
+If `.draw()` has been called, `.dynamic()` will automatically rerender your views.

 ### .toJSON()